hawa1222/database-api/README.md

 ## Prerequisites

-Before running the Database API, ensure you have the Python (3.12), Poetry (1.8.2), and MYSQL (8.3.0) installed
+Before running the Database API, ensure you have the following software installed:
+- Python (version 3.12)
+- Poetry (version 1.8.2)
+- MySQL (version 8.3.0)

 ## Installation